 Restaurace Mlejnice is a restaurant that was highly ranked amongst many sites.
 We ate here on our final night and wished we had gone there sooner.
 It serves many classic Czech cuisines and each dish that we tried came bursting with flavor.
 The hearty beer goulash with beef stuffed inside of bread bun was mouthwateringly good.
 I had never had a rustic dish like this.
 My mom tried pork knee roasted in black beer, horseradish, and mustard and raved about it as well.
 The portions are very large here, so arrive with empty stomachs.

 After having too much red meat, I found Luka Lu.
 The restaurant is styled in a kitschy way and had so many unique dining spaces and the menu is meant to celebrate the dishes of the former Yugoslavia.
 We enjoyed some salads, calamari, salads, and risotto.
 The food reminded me of the simple cuisine of the Mediterranean and was a welcome change of pace.

 U Parlamentu is a local watering hole with traditional Czech cuisine.
 It was located near the Vltava River.
-It was tourist-friendly with an English menu and takes every busy but they take reservations via their Facebook page here.
-Out of curiosity, I ordered beer cheese here.
+It was tourist-friendly with an English menu and very busy, but they take reservations via their Facebook page here.
+Out of curiosity, I ordered a menu item called beer cheese here.
 It turned out to be regular cheese with a shot of beer pour over it, at which point the waiter took a fork and mashed it up served with paprika, mustard, and onions.
 No, this was certainly not beer-infused cheese.
 I ordered the Traditional Czech plate with offered a little of everything served with dumplings, which I found out were a soft chewy bread – similar to Chinese Baozi 包子 texture but sliced like bread to mop up the sauces.
-I would recommend this spot to sample local Czech beers and simple bar fare.
+I would recommend this spot to sample local Czech beers and to keep it to simple bar fare.